-- NASA ESD identified 39 existing projects to evaluate data from DigitalGlobe, Planet Labs Inc., and Spire Global. - All six ESD Research and Analysis (R&A) thematic areas, and the four Applied Science program elements were represented. - An independent assessment of calibration and geolocation was conducted. - Each project developed reports independently using common evaluation criteria. - NASA HQ developed a summary report from the individual project reports for each vendor.
+NASA ESD identified 41 existing projects to evaluate data from DigitalGlobe Inc. (now known as Maxar), Planet Labs Inc., and Spire Global.

+- All six ESD Research and Analysis (R&A) thematic areas, the four Applied Science program elements, and Heliophysics Space Weather were represented. - An independent assessment of calibration and geolocation was conducted. - Each project developed reports independently using common evaluation criteria. - NASA HQ developed a summary report from the individual project reports for each vendor.